“He who hates himself is not humble.”

-This week, take a look at how you feel about yourself.
+So, take a look at how you feel about yourself.
 If you are you a chronic self-hater start asking yourself what purpose it serves and explores why it is so hard to stop.
 When did you start to hate yourself?
 When did you start to believe that you were less worthy than anyone else?
 What prevents you from seeing the flaws in others as well, or letting them take responsibility for them?
 What effect has your self-hatred had on others?

 Often the expectations we put on ourselves and the blame we place there are unrealistic and wildly beyond what we would place on anyone else.
 Sometimes our motives for doing so aren’t apparent to us.
 We have to consider that we may be indulging in giving ourselves special importance as someone who is especially damaged.
 We may be looking for someone else to give us the love we should be giving ourselves.
 We may be looking for ways to be rescued or special acknowledgment for how we suffer.

 Self-criticism is the middle road you should be trying to achieve.
 A realistic view of your strengths and weakness and your progress toward becoming a healthier more whole version of yourself through the pursuit of wisdom and fulfillment.
 Self-criticism is an important part of self-love.
 It is nothing less than what we would offer another human being that we loved.
 Able to see their flaws and their strengths without placing them above or below what is normal.
 To do otherwise would be cruel.

 Be humble in your ideas of both the positive and negative aspects of yourself.
 Remember that you are never to blame for as much of the good or bad that happens in this world as you think you are.
 You are just plain old regular good and ordinary everyday bad.